-“It is minimally invasive and incision-free,” says urologist David Levy, MD, who practices at the Cleveland Clinic Beachwood Family Health Center.
-“In fact, we don’t remove the prostate — it simply turns into scar tissue while preserving normal urinary function,” he says.
+“It’s minimally invasive and incision-free,” says urologist David Levy, MD,.
+“In fact, we don’t remove the prostate — it simply turns into scar tissue while preserving normal urinary function.”

 Men with early-stage prostate cancer can often benefit from cryotherapy.
 Doctors also recommend it for patients whose radiation treatments were unsuccessful or if the cancer has come back.

-However, cryotherapy won’t work for everyone.
-It may not work well for men with larger prostates, but in those cases, hormone therapy may shrink the gland and make these patients eligible candidates.
+Unfortunately, cryotherapy isn’t for everyone.
+It may not work for men with large prostates.
+In those cases, hormone therapy could shrink the gland and make these patients eligible candidates.
 You should discuss this with your doctor.

-- Argon gas supercools the needles and freezes the prostate tissue, killing it and the cancer.
-After surgery, patients are sent home with a catheter.
-Within a day or two, they can do some mildly physical tasks, like mowing the lawn.
+- Argon gas super cools the needles and freezes the prostate tissue, killing it and the cancer.
+After surgery, you’ll be sent home with a catheter.
+Within a day or two, you can do mildly physical tasks, like mowing the lawn.

-- Within a week, patients come for a follow-up visit, and their catheter removed.
+- Within a week, you’ll come for a follow-up visit and get the catheter removed.

 - Five weeks later, your doctor retests your PSA with the target being less than 0.4 ng/ml.